Syed-Rahman-Mashwani/360-SFS/README.md

 	static File f_mountPoint = new File ("./target/360FS"); // set mount point (path to a blank folder) private final String mirroredFolder = "./target/mirrorredFolder";  //set the path of a folder which you want to be mirrored.

+modify line no. 54 in Core360.java file and give correct path of the ontology file (sfs_Ontology.owl) as per you setings

+e.g.

+	static final String inputFileName = "./target/resources/sfs_Ontology.owl"; //	path to ontology file

 Import FUSE-JNA Library